 to yes

-and this will automatically setup nginx-ingress for this installation.
-Which will allow outside traffic to access the mock-service pod.
+and this will automatically set up nginx-ingress for this installation, which will allow outside traffic to access the mock-service pod.
 However, make sure nginx is already installed and configured.
 Blazemeter guide

 values